 - Take the NE 45th Street exit and proceed east on NE 45th Street towards the University of Washington.

-- Turn right into the W08 parking lot.
+- Turn right to enter the W12 parking lot.

 If you are coming to campus directly from Sea-Tac Airport, there are several transportation options.
 Please visit Sea-Tac Airport’s main transportation page to decide the best way for you to travel.